sauyog/linux/Readme.md

 ## Assignment 1

--Installed VMware Workstation and created a VM with Ubuntu OS with 8 processors and 6GB RAM.

--Then mounted Ubuntu 20.04 iso image to the VM and then installed the Ubuntu Operating system in VMware Workstation.
+-First I installed VMware Workstation and created a VM with Ubuntu OS with 8 processors and 6GB RAM.
+Then I mount the Ubuntu 20.04 iso image to the VM and installed the Ubuntu Operating system in the Workstation.

--Enabled  the nested VM capability feature for the virtual Machine.
+-From settings I enabled the nested VM capability feature for the virtual Machine.

 -Then, forked the linux repsoitory from torvalds and then cloned the linux repository from my github account.